Sukii/vortex_simulations/README.md

 # Vortex Simulations

 This work was part of my Ph.D. thesis work in Indian Statistical Institute, Calcutta (Kolkatta).
 At that time it ran on [VAX](https://en.wikipedia.org/wiki/VAX) systems with 512MB RAM!
 [Dr.U.N.Sinha](https://www.facebook.com/DrUnSinha/), developed his `FloSolver` in 1986, a powerful super computer for such flow simulations.
-Now I am able to run this on my laptop with Intel 7 and 12 CPU cores using OpenMP support!
+Now I am able to run this on my laptop with 12th generation Intel 5 and 12 CPU cores using OpenMP support!

 We use FORTRAN for generating flow data and Lua-Love2D for displaying results as a graphical simulation.
 Rewriting the FORTRAN code in [Mojo](https://github.com/modularml/mojo) to see how fast it runs on my laptop.
 Also hoping to do some Deep Learning simulations of vorticity flows with some application to ocean and atmospheric flows.